jwoos/frotz-js/README.md

 [![Dependency Status](https://dependencyci.com/github/jwoos/javascript_frotz/badge)](https://dependencyci.com/github/jwoos/javascript_frotz)

 ### Installation *OPTIONAL*
+**THIS WILL ONLY RUN ON NODE V6 AND UP.**: this is due to the heavy use of ES6 syntax including defining a class instead of a function and its prototypes (although it's just syntactic sugar).

 This module requires the dfrotz binary.
 One is provided but maybe you just want to compile it yourself?

 1. Clone https://github.com/DavidGriffith/frotz